Directed by Joss Whedon

 - Gayngst: Subverted.
 Willow's dream first appears to be about this, but what she really fears is everyone discovering that underneath all her Character Development, she's still the Shrinking Violet from Season 1.

-- Girlish Pigtails: Buffy in Giles' dream, where he imagines Buffy is his daughter.
+- Girlish Pigtails: Buffy in Giles's dream, when he imagines Buffy is his daughter.

 - Hong Kong Dub: Dream!Xander is confused when Giles and Anya try to tell him what's going on in poorly-synced French.